ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     }

-.. note:: The list of supported operating systems and commands is available from Cisco at the link below, as well
+.. note:: The list of supported operating systems and commands, as well
-    as the data's schema definitions (data models) which describe exactly what fields and data types will be returned for any given command.
+    as the data's schema definitions (data models) which describe exactly what fields and data types will be returned for any given command, is available from Cisco Systems at the link below.

     https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/genie_libs/#/parsers